 Innamincka Regional Reserve

 Due to flood damage many National Parks and Wildlife Campgrounds within Innamincka Regional Reserve are currently closed.
-Queerbidie, Kudriemitchie and Burkes Grave are the only campsites that are open.
-Malkumba-Coongie Lakes National Park is currently open.
+Malkumba-Coongie Lakes National Park is also closed from 11 December - 23 December 2024.
+Queerbidie, is the only campsite that is open.
 Details

 More information